 Managed care organizations may not want to contract with a provider because of geographical coverage, cost, or concerns about quality of care.

 Under a value based system, how will authorization work for individuals who struggle with severe mental illness and are doing well but do not demonstrate progress as it is traditionally known?

-Are Managed Care Organizations (MCOs) required to contract with providers?
+Are Managed Care Organizations (MCOs) required to contract with all Adult providers?

 An MCO (both mainstream and Health and Recovery Plans, or HARP) is required to offer contracts to behavioral health programs serving 5 or more of its enrollees.
 Plans may also offer contracts to providers who serve less than 5 of their enrollees.
 For programs licensed by OMH, the requirement is program specific (i.e., contracts must be offered to all of an agency's mental health clinics, but NOT necessarily its Personalized Recovery Oriented Services (PROS) and Continuing Day Treatment (CDT) programs unless each of them also serve 5 or more of its enrollees).
 An MCO can contract with all of an agency's MH programs even if one or more of its programs did NOT serve 5 or more of the MCO's enrollees.
 In addition, an MCO is required to put all of an agency's OASAS programs in its network if that same agency has one or more licenses from OASAS and at least one program serving 5 or more enrollees of that MCO.

 Additional information on this can be found here, here and here.

 Any advice for Adult Home and Community Based Services(HCBS) in terms of contracting with managed care organizations?